-Category Criteria Site The project proponent has purchased/settled/acquired (or commenced legal proceedings to purchase/settle/acquire) land for the construction of the project.
+Category Criteria Site The project proponent has purchased / settled / acquired (or commenced legal proceedings to purchase / settle / acquire) land for the construction of the project.
 Major components Contracts for the supply and construction of major plant or equipment components (such as generating units, turbines, boilers, transmission towers, conductors, and terminal station equipment) have been finalised and executed, including any provisions for cancellation payments.
-Planning consents, construction and connection approvals, EIS The proponent has obtained all required planning consents, construction approvals, connection contracts (including Generator Performance Standard agreement from AEMO in the form of the 534A letter), and licences, including completion and acceptance of any necessary environmental impact statements.
+Planning and approvals The proponent has obtained all required planning consents, construction approvals, connection contracts (including approval of proposed negotiated Generator Performance Standards from AEMO under clause 5.3.4A of the National Electricity Rules), and licences, including completion and acceptance of any necessary environmental impact statements.
 Finance The financing arrangements for the proposal, including any debt plans, must have been concluded and contracts executed.
-Final construction and commercial use dates set Construction of the proposal must either have commenced or a firm commencement date must have been set.
-Commercial use date for full operation must have been set.
+Date Construction of the proposal must either have commenced or a firm commencement date must have been set.